digitalWestie/PanScoPapers/README.md

 A ruby script that finds addresses in Scotland from the PanamaPapers dataset (https://offshoreleaks.icij.org/pages/database)

+The results have been output into: https://github.com/digitalWestie/PanScoPapers/blob/master/output.csv

+For quick access I've added a "link" column so you can jump straight to the relevant node explorer on the ICIJ database ( https://offshoreleaks.icij.org/).

 *What did I learn?*

 I couldn't just use postcodes to filter addresses as that was too permissive, I had to use the country codes too.